IsaacTown/Castle-Combat-Virtual-Player/README.md

 Update, WebGl Version 1.6.0
 Better losing condition, removal of "I ran out of cards" button. introducing 6/6 and 8/8 deck diffrentation.

-1.16.1 8/8 decks are now accessable
+Update, 1.16.1 8/8 decks are now accessable

+Update, 1.16.2 Dice function has been fixed

 Website release on Castle-Combat.com coming in the near future.